estein9825/smart_edge_code_challenge/README.md

    "pubkey":"[Base64 encoded string (PEM format) of the public key]" }
 ```
+The program has been built using Ruby and leverages the OpenSSL, Base64, and Json libraries.

 ## Usage
-The script is built with ruby and can either called directly, via:
+The program can either called directly, via:

 `./signed_identifier.rb <EMAIL_ADDRESS>`